ShubhanginiSharma627/job-listing-app/README.md

 ## Features

 -   **Job Listings**: Users can view a list of jobs fetched from a backend API.
 -   **Filters**: Users can filter jobs based on various criteria such as company name, role, location, experience, and salary.
-Due to API limitations, some expected filters like tech stack are not currently functional.
 -   **Responsive Design**: The application is fully responsive and works well on both desktop and mobile devices.

+## Tech Stack

+-   **React**: A JavaScript library for building user interfaces.
+-   **Material-UI**: A popular React UI framework for implementing Google's Material Design.
+-   **Redux**: A state management library for JavaScript apps, used here to manage app state globally.
+-   **Redux Toolkit**: A toolset for efficient Redux development.

 ## Installation